lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 Each attestation technology specification offers guidance on replay protection using nonces and other techniques.
 Specific recommendations are deferred to these individual specifications in this document.

+If an attestation technology or composite attester profile transforms a received nonce before embedding it in Evidence, that transformation MUST be deterministic, MUST preserve at least the minimum entropy required by the attestation technology, and MUST provide the Verifier with enough information to reconstruct or validate the transformed value when needed.
+Specifications defining such transformations SHOULD use well-analyzed cryptographic mechanisms for nonce expansion or size adjustment to ensure that the resulting entropy and security properties remain acceptable.

 If attestation-type-specific nonce exchange information is used, the corresponding specification MUST define the syntax and semantics of that